Yoorse/wave_converter/README.md

 Make sure you have ffmpeg installed and available to your PATH.
 Install TK to your system.

+I've attached a background picture.
+Place it somewhere and type in the path inside the python-file.

 For Windows:
 Download the ffmpeg executable from the official website.
 Extract the downloaded zip file to a directory (e.g., C:\ffmpeg).